forcedotcom/SFDX-Data-Move-Utility/messages/logging.md

 # referencedFieldExcludedFromQuery

 [WARNING] {%s.%s} Referenced field removed from the script query.
 It will be added automatically if required.

+# queryFieldNotWritableForOperationExcluded

+[WARNING] {%s.%s} Field is in query but is not %s for %s operation and will be excluded from DML.

 # fieldIsNotOfPolymorphicType